 The great thing about this procedure is the ability to resume your normal daily routine – including driving!
 Some may experience mild headaches or slight discomfort where the stimulation was located.
 This is normal and typically lessens as treatments progress.
 If needed, you can treat these discomforts with over-the-counter pain relievers.

 Typically, patients notice improvement around the fourth week of treatment.
 This varies for each patient.
-Continue to discuss your levels of depression and anxiety with your provider so they can help monitor your progress.
+Continue to discuss your levels of depression, OCD symptoms, and/or anxiety with your provider so they can help monitor your progress.

 Insurance coverage may frequently change.
 Please call our office to speak with a billing specialist to confirm your coverage prior to treatment.